Foundation Models for Bioacoustics -- a Comparative Review: Conclusion

 \section{Conclusion}

-This work presents a comprehensive review and comparative analysis of twelve foundation models for bioacoustic classification.
-We detailed major pretraining data sources and evaluation benchmarks, reviewed large-scale bioacoustic models analysing their key design decisions, and compared selected models on the BEANS and BirdSet benchmarks using linear and attentive probing techniques. \\ Our systematic experimental analysis reveals five key findings about bioacoustic foundation models.
-First, BirdMAE trained on large-scale bird song data with self-supervision emerges as the best model for PAM classification tasks of BirdSet and second on BEANS after BEATS$_{NLM}$, the encoder of NatureLM-audio.
-Second, attentive probing is beneficial to extract the full performance of transformer-based models.
-Third, ConvNext$_{BS}$ and Perch, \gls{sota} bird classification models trained with supervision remain highly competitive on BirdSet and BEANS using less parameter-intensive linear probing.
-Fourth, general purpose audio models trained with self-supervised learning on AudioSet outperform \gls{sota} bird sound classification models on the diverse BEANS benchmark.
-Five, training a new linear classifier has clear advantages over direct evaluation without any further training of Perch and ConvNext$_{BS}$ on BirdSet. \\ These findings have critical implications for practitioners selecting models for bioacoustic classification tasks.
-BEATs$_{NLM}$ is a preferable choice for taxa-wide classification tasks when evaluated with attentive probing.
-For bird sound classification on BirdSet, BirdMAE achieves the best overall performance with attentive probing, while Perch offers an excellent performance-to-model-size ratio, making it well-suited for resource-constrained deployments, and ConvNext$_{BS}$ provides complete open-source training pipelines.
-The dramatic improvements from attentive probing highlight the importance of adaptive attention mechanisms in transferring audio representations. \\ Looking forward, key research directions include developing large-scale foundation models trained on passive acoustic monitoring data, investigating optimal combinations of general audio and bioacoustic data during pretraining, and exploring more sophisticated adaptation strategies beyond attentive probing such as prototypical probing and \gls{lora} for bioacoustic classification tasks.
+This work presents a comprehensive review and comparative analysis of thirteen foundation models for bioacoustic classification.
+We detailed major pretraining data sources and evaluation benchmarks, reviewed large-scale bioacoustic models analysing their key design decisions, and compared selected models on the BEANS and BirdSet benchmarks using linear and attentive probing techniques. \\ Our systematic experimental analysis reveals four key findings about bioacoustic foundation models.
+First, Perch~2.0, a mixed-source supervised model trained on \gls{xc}, \gls{ina}, \gls{asa}, and \gls{fsd} with self-distillation, achieves the highest BirdSet score (90.78 AUROC with restricted evaluation) and the strongest linear probing result on BEANS (97.78 AUROC), demonstrating that diverse multi-taxa supervised pretraining can yield representations whose classification heads generalise exceptionally well.
+Second, BirdMAE trained on large-scale bird song data with self-supervision is the best model among probing-based strategies on BirdSet and second on BEANS after BEATs$_{NLM}$, the encoder of NatureLM-audio.
+Third, attentive probing is beneficial to extract the full performance of transformer-based models.
+Fourth, general-purpose audio models trained with self-supervised learning on AudioSet outperform many specialised bird sound models on the diverse BEANS benchmark when evaluated with attentive probing. \\ These findings have critical implications for practitioners selecting models for bioacoustic classification tasks.
+Perch~2.0 is a strong default choice: it leads on BirdSet with restricted evaluation and on BEANS under linear probing while having a small footprint (12M parameters), making it well-suited for resource-constrained and deployment-oriented applications.
+For taxa-wide classification with attentive probing, BEATs$_{NLM}$ is preferable.
+For bird sound classification when additional task alignment via attentive probing is feasible, BirdMAE provides the best probing-based performance on BirdSet; ConvNext$_{BS}$ provides a complete open-source training pipeline.
+The dramatic improvements from attentive probing highlight the importance of adaptive attention mechanisms in transferring audio representations. \\ Looking forward, key research directions include developing large-scale foundation models trained on passive acoustic monitoring data, investigating optimal combinations of general audio and bioacoustic data during pretraining (as exemplified by Perch~2.0 versus Perch), and exploring more sophisticated adaptation strategies beyond attentive probing such as prototypical probing and \gls{lora} for bioacoustic classification tasks.